Most people studying Spanish have probably come across SpanishDict.

 A monthly subscription costs $14.95.
 Additionally, there are 12 and 24-month options which would cost $95.40 and $166.80 respectively.

 I wouldn’t recommend the 2-year plan because it shouldn’t take you that long to get through the lessons.
-However, the monthly plan is pretty great value.
+However, the monthly plan is solid value.

 I was genuinely impressed with Fluencia.